Monday, March 28, 2022

 Only God and His Kingdom.

-You either have it all or you don’t.
+You either have it all or you don’t have any of it.

-There is no in-between.
+There are no in-between, lukewarm churches in the Kingdom of Heaven (they only exist and thrive in the kingdom of men).
 A “little dab” will not do.
 There are no sampler platters on God’s menu where you can enjoy a taste of everything but not get too filled up on any one thing.
 God doesn’t hire people to work just forty hours a week.
 Jesus said you are either for Him or against Him (cf. Luke 11:23).
 You are either “all-in” or “all-out” (Luke 9:23-26).
 This also applies to believing in His Word.
 You believe it all, as written, or you don’t.
 You can’t pick and choose.

 Part-time believers need not apply.